 St Joseph’s College focusses on the development of the whole person - spiritual, moral, emotional, intellectual, physical, social and aesthetic.
 All people are unique and worthy of respect.
 We recognise the individual gifts of all students and our College welcomes all those who seek Catholic education regardless of social and economic status or ability.
 We emphasise participation and involvement of all members of the College community; students, parents, teachers and administrators.

 As a community we strive for a purposeful, evidence-based approach to student-centred learning which inspires learners to maximise their potential.
-We provide the opportunity for all students to participate in a broad, innovative and well-balanced curriculum, based on the Key Learning Areas: Religious Education, The Arts - Design, Creative and Performing, English, Health and Physical Education, Languages - Italian and Chinese, Mathematics, Science, Business Studies, Humanities, Food Technology, Information, Materials and Systems.
+We provide the opportunity for all students to participate in a broad, innovative and well-balanced curriculum, based on the Key Learning Areas: Religious Education, English, Mathematics, The Arts - Design, Creative and Performing, Health and Physical Education, Languages - Italian and Chinese, Science, Humanities, Technology, Information, Food Studies, Materials and Systems.

-Student Wellbeing and Pastoral Care programs and a comprehensive curriculum, help the Year 7 students to develop confidence in their new school and provide an understanding of the subject options which will be open to them in the following year.
+Student Wellbeing and Pastoral Care programs and a comprehensive curriculum, help the Year 7 students to ‘build a foundation’ and develop confidence in their new school.
+They are provided an overview of the subject options which will be open to them in the following year.

 Students in Year 8 will continue to experience a range of subjects from each of the curriculum areas, building on from the Year 7 program.
-Students will undertake core subjects as well as have the opportunity to select subjects of their own choice from The Arts and Technology curriculum areas.
+Students will undertake core subjects as well as have the opportunity to select elective subjects from The Arts and Technology curriculum areas.

-Students continue to meet every morning in Homeroom groups with their Homeroom teacher, who also delivers the wellbeing curriculum.
+Students continue to meet in Homeroom groups with their Homeroom teacher, who also delivers the wellbeing curriculum.
 This helps to maintain the stability of peer friendship groups, whilst expanding their connections in the various elective classes attended weekly.

 In Year 9, students attend the Westcourt Campus in Minerva Road, Herne Hill.
 This campus is an exciting venture that enables students to maximise engagement whilst providing a rich learning environment.
 The Year 9 program aims to develop the students’ sense of self, of their place in their school community, the local and global community and their capacity to make a difference.

 In Year 10 we welcome our students back from the Year 9 Westcourt Campus.
-Mt Sion, our senior school has adopted a vertical House structure, which will allow our Year 10s to join Year 11 and 12 students during each Homeroom and Wellbeing class.
+Mt Sion, our senior school has adopted a vertical House structure, which allows our Year 10s to join Year 11 and 12 students during each Homeroom and Wellbeing lessons.

 The vertical structure means that the homeroom consists of Year 10-12 students from the same House.
-Topics that will be covered in this time will be Respectful Relationships, Careers, Study Skills, Drug and Alcohol, Cyber Safety, Mental Health, Community Service, Thrive – Reaching Personal Potential.
+Topics that will be covered in this time will be Respectful Relationships, Consent education, Careers, Self-Directed Learning skills, Drug and Alcohol, Cyber Safety, Mental Health, and Community Service.

 Year 10 students begin to specialise in subjects that will be a pathway into their senior years.
-St Joseph’s College offers Year 10 students the opportunity to complete a Victorian Certificate of Education (VCE) subject if they have achieved a consistently high standard in Year 9.
-Year 10 students who have developed independent learning skills and can work in an adult learning environment have the opportunity to complete a Vocational Education and Training (VET) subject either at St Joseph’s or an external facility.
+St Joseph’s College offers Year 10 students the opportunity to accelerate their pathways by completing a Victorian Certificate of Education (VCE) subject/s if they have achieved a consistently high standard in Year 9.
+Year 10 students who have developed independent learning skills and can work in an adult learning environment and have the opportunity to complete a Vocational Education and Training (VETis) subject either at St Joseph’s or an external facility.
 For some Year 10 boys, an applied learning environment is an appropriate pathway.
-The Victorian Certificate of Applied Learning (VCAL) subjects Work Related Skills and Personal Development Skills can be included as part of their Year 10 program after which they may select VCAL or choose the VCE for their Year 11 program.
+The VCE Vocational Major subjects Work Related Skills and Personal Development Skills can be included as part of their Year 10 applied learning program after which they may select VCE Vocational Major or VCE as their final pathway.

 As students progress to Year 11 and 12, they can choose from a wide variety of units, some offered at St Joseph’s College and others at Sacred Heart College.
-The vast majority of students will be choosing a pathway to undertake the Victorian Certificate of Education (VCE) and some will include a Vocational Education & Training (VET) component in their studies.
-Senior students also can work towards completing the VCE Vocational Major (VCE VM), an applied learning program that will enable transitions into apprenticeships, traineeships, further education and training and university (via non-ATAR pathways).
-The Joseph Innovation Trade Training Centre facilitates certificate courses in Allied Health, Furniture Making and Building and Construction.
+The vast majority of students will be choosing a pathway to undertake the Victorian Certificate of Education (VCE) and some will include a Vocational Education & Training (VETis) component in their VCE studies.
+Alternately some senior students will work towards completing the VCE Vocational Major (VCE VM), an applied learning program that will enable transitions into apprenticeships, traineeships, further education and training and university (via non-ATAR pathways).
+The Joseph Innovation Trade Training Centre facilitates vocational certificates in Allied Health, Furniture Making and Building and Construction.
 Other VET courses are conducted offsite.